From £2,095 per person

 Drive northeast to Sigiriya in the island’s Cultural Triangle.

-Head into the upper Hill Country, following the winding, vertiginous roads through the velveteen slopes of verdant tea plantations and past spectacular waterfalls and impressive mountain scenery on your way to Nuwara Eliya, the British colonial capital of the Hill Country and the highest city in Sri Lanka at 1900 metres above sea level.
+Head into the upper Hill Country, following the winding, vertiginous roads through the velveteen slopes of verdant tea plantations and past spectacular waterfalls and impressive mountain scenery on your way to Nuwara Eliya, the British colonial capital of the Hill Country and the highest town in Sri Lanka at 1900 metres above sea level.

-Visit Victoria Park, which is a particularly good area for spotting Himalayan migrants (Kashmir Flycatcher, Pied Thrush, Indian Pitta and Indian Blue Robin) and Sri Lankan endemics (Yellow-eared Bulbul, Sri Lankan White-eye and Dull blue Flycatcher).
+On arrival, visit Victoria Park, which is a particularly good area for spotting Himalayan migrants (Kashmir flycatcher, pied thrush, Indian pitta and Indian blue robin) and Sri Lankan endemics (yellow-eared bulbul, Sri Lanka white-eye and dull-blue flycatcher).

-Trek through the heath and forest of Horton Plains NP, via Baker’s Falls, in time to see the awe-inspiring views at World's End before the cloud sets in (circuit is approximately 9 km in length along rough and uneven trails, including a few moderate climbs, which may offer challenges to people with mobility issues.
-Horton Plains is a particularly good area for spotting endemics, including: Sri Lankan Whistling Thrush (endangered), Sri Lankan Bush Warbler, Sri Lankan Blue Magpie, Black-throated Munia, Orange-billed Babbler and Dull-blue Flycatcher.
+Early morning trek through the heath and forest of Horton Plains NP, via Baker’s Falls, in time to see the awe-inspiring views at World's End before the cloud sets in – circuit is approximately 9 km in length along rough and uneven trails, including a few moderate climbs, which may offer challenges to people with mobility issues.
+Horton Plains is a particularly good area for spotting endemics, including: Sri Lanka whistling thrush (endangered), Sri Lanka bush warbler, Sri Lanka blue magpie, black-throated munia, orange-billed babbler and dull-blue flycatcher.

 Continue to Ella in the southern Hill Country.

 One night stay at 98 Acres Resort, which is a luxury retreat with spectacular views in an idyllic location at the southern end of the Hill Country.
 Surrounded by the eponymous scenic tea estate in Uva Province, it was constructed with the emphasis on eco-friendliness and sustainability.

 Drop down to the hot and dry southern plain before continuing to Udawalawe.